This post uses affiliate links.

-Everything seems to be moving to more of a digital format, and that goes with homeschool curriculum as well.
-I know the appeal to see, touch, feel, and smell new books is hard to replace, but digital resources actually have a lot of great benefits.
+Everything seems to be moving to more of a digital format, and that goes with homeschool curricula as well.
+I know the appeal to see, touch, feel, and smell new books is hard to replace, but digital curriculum actually has a lot of great benefits.

 Benefits of Digital Curriculum